Hero Image

 Do I need a car in Alaska?

-You’ll need a car in Alaska if you're visiting road-accessible regions like Denali or the Kenai Peninsula—but not for remote wilderness areas.
+You need a car in Alaska if you're exploring road-accessible regions like Denali National Park or the Kenai Peninsula.
+But for remote wilderness adventures, a rental car isn’t necessary.

 Is it safe to take bush planes?